endurantgames/cosmiclegends/src/classes/knight.md

 - Do you have any powers, and if so, how did you come by them?
   - In what ways can you combine those with your more mundane talents?
 - Who trained you, and why?
+  - Are they still in your life, in some way?
   - Are you on good or bad terms with them?
-  - Are they still in your life?
   - Did you learn from one person, or from multiple masters?
   - Did your instructor(s) have other students, and if so, how do you relate to each of them?